What is eduroam?

 How it Works

 eduroam relies upon the existing WiFi infrastructure at each participating site.
-Participating sites can use the free eduroam CAT (Configuration Assistant Tool) utility to distribute eduroam profiles to their users.
+Participating sites can use the eduroam CAT (Configuration Assistant Tool) utility to distribute eduroam profiles to their users.
 This offers users a simple and convenient means of enabling eduroam access for their laptop, tablets, smart phones, etc. Users can download their profiles directly from cat.eduroam.org.
 The downloaded profile will configure your device appropriately for eduroam.
-A free app is available from the Google Play Store to facilitate setup of Android devices.
+An app is available from the Google Play Store to facilitate setup of Android devices.

 This set-up is required once only per device.
 Whenever an eduroam hotspot is encountered, an authentication request is instantly relayed to your home institution to confirm your eligibility to use the hotspot.